DARKFU1/Task_Manager/docs/Custom_Unit_Tests.docs.md

 TEST macro transfers code that will be written into lambda by replacing it with "\[&]() -> bool"

 ENDTEST macro calls this lambda funcion and prints the data to UI.
+The function printf() is used for that, so <stdio.h> is needed.